Adroiti/docs-for-code-review-tools/RuboCop/Style-CommentAnnotation.md

-Pattern: Comment annotation
+Pattern: Malformed comment annotation

 Issue: -

 ## Description

-This cop checks that comment annotation keywords are written according to guidelines.
+This cop checks that comment annotation keywords are written according to guidelines i.e. keyword is followed by a colon and a space, then a note describing the problem.

 ## Default configuration